Texts: Isaiah 40.1-11; Psalm 85. 1-2, 8-13; 2 Peter 3.8-15a; Mark 1.1-8

 In this we find out what Advent really means, as the season of promise par excellence: that within and beyond the appalling squalor of our greedy, seedy lives; within and beyond our self-hatred and despair; within and beyond the awful inhumanity of our politics; within and beyond all this Christ arrives.
 Christ arrives with love enough, with peace enough, with hope enough to make things very, very, very different.

-[previously published in Cross Purposes: a journal to encourage theological dialogue]
+First preached at South Yarra Baptist Church in 2003.
+Previously published in Cross Purposes: a journal to encourage theological dialogue.